Women Artists

 Charlotte Salomon, Portrait of her dying grandfather, 1943, Jewish Historical Museum, Amsterdam, Netherlands.
 Jewish Cultural Quarter.

 And one day she did.
 As the World War 2 began, Salomon’s family had to hide.
-However, one day she and her grandfather were interned for several weeks in the Vichy-run concentration camp of Gurs, in southwestern France.
-When they were released, they moved in together in Nice.
+One they Salomon moved in together with her grandfather in Nice.
 In her notes she wrote about her grandfather’s requests to share “a bed with me,” and his reasoning: “I’m in favor of what’s natural.”
 Charlotte finally got the answer: her grandfather was the source of the whole misery.
 She decided to stop it: one day she served him an omelet containing poison.
 She killed him.

 A victim?